kocharmPrj/KSH0823/README.md

 - upload .ino file in /arduino/servoWithWifi/servoWithWifi.ino to arduino #2
 - connect servo motor one line to Arduino d5
 - connect wifi module(esp8266) tx to arduino d6, rx to arduino d7 port
+  * also connect to led and lcd display

 ## Raspberry pi
 - upload files in /raspberry